 RE: Public Health Announcement on COVID-19 Response

-While the Department is shifting to a “highly recommended” approach to most measures for protecting yourself from contracting COVID-19.
-There are a few required measures, including a notice requirement to tenants facing eviction about rental assistance and a mask requirement for schools that are covered by the Americans with Disabilities Act.
-The Department remains present and available to provide public health guidance on any matter related to the COVID-19 pandemic as well as the many other public health challenges existing now or those that may occur in the future.
-The Department has provided this service for decades and will continue to serve for decades to come.
+Overall, Health Order 29 contains almost no required measures, except for a notice requirement about rental assistance to tenants facing eviction and a mask requirement for schools that are covered by the Americans with Disabilities Act (ADA).
+In addition, the Shelby County Health Department remains present and available to provide public health guidance on any matter related to the COVID-19 pandemic as well as the many other public health challenges existing now or that arise in the future.

-If you work at or attend a school that must comply with the ADA, you must isolate if you test positive for COVID-19.
-Anyone anywhere in Shelby County who tests positive for COVID-19 should isolate according to CDC guidance, usually for 10 days if you are not vaccinated or if you have symptoms.
-Anyone who is a close-contact with a person who has tested positive should follow CDC guidance regarding quarantine.
-Please see below for more complete and specific guidance.
+Anyone anywhere in Shelby County who tests positive for COVID-19 or who is a close-contact with a person who has tested positive should follow CDC guidance on how to isolate or quarantine.
+Please see below for the most up-to-date and complete guidance.

 Quarantine and Isolation:

-The Department’s message remains the same: Get vaccinated.
+Get vaccinated.
 Wear a mask in public, indoor environments.
 Get tested if you have symptoms.
 Stay home if you are sick.
 Vaccination is the most important strategy to prevent severe illness and death.
-Check the CDC website for more specific guidance.

 A. Vaccinations and Testing